 Many borrowers who are on income-based repayment plans make monthly payments that are lower than the monthly payment stated in your original student loan documents, including no monthly payment in certain cases.
 If you are on an income-based repayment plan the lender uses the lower monthly student loan payment you are actually making as long as that payment is reflected on your credit report or you provide loan documentation that verifies the plan and lower payment.
 For example, if you were supposed to make a monthly payment of $350 according to your student loan documents but you currently make a $150 payment according to the terms of an income-based repayment plan, then the lender use the $150 figure to calculate your debt-to-income ratio to determine how much mortgage you can afford.

 In the past lenders would use the payment outlined in your original student loan documents to calculate your debt-to-income which meant mortgage borrowers could not benefit from the lower payment they were actually making.
-According to revised lender guidelines, the actual student loan payment you are currently making according to your credit report is included in your debt-to-income ratio, which can make it easier to qualify for a mortgage.
+According to revised lender guidelines, the actual student loan payment you are currently making according to your credit report or other documentation is included in your debt-to-income ratio, which can make it easier to qualify for a mortgage.